TanuSharma2004/my-omnifood-Project/README.md

 # my-omnifood-Project

+This project is currently a work in progress.
+So far, the HTML and CSS structure has been built, and more features and functionality will be added soon using JavaScript and other technologies.
-This project is being built currently. link to the project up till now : https://tanusharma2004.github.io/my-omnifood-Project/
+Link to the project : https://tanusharma2004.github.io/my-omnifood-Project/